Mathrys83/Adventure.Land/README.md

 Once the stand is open, he continues his work:

+- Auto-Upgrade designated items
-- Auto-compound multiple items into a higher level item
+- Auto-Compound designated items into a higher level item
 - Put these higher level items in the stand for sale
 - Sell "trash", so your inventory doesn't fill up.
 You can designate what is considered "trash" depending on what your current enemies drop.
 - Tidy the inventory so there are no gaps (from crafting / selling things)